nsm120/monkeylearn/blogpost/monkeydo.md

 [^1]: Custom, to a point.
 As of this writing, two types of classifier models you can create use either Naive Bayes or Support Vector Machines, though you can specify other parameters such as `use_stemmer` and `strip_stopwords`.

+[^2]: That MD5 hash almost provided the solution; each row of the output gets a hash that corresponds to a single input row, so it seemed like the hash was meant to be used to be able to map inputs to outputs.
+Provided that I knew that all of my inputs were non-empty strings, which are filtered out before they can be sent to the API, and could be classified I could have nested the output based on its MD5 sum and mapped the indices of the inputs and the outputs 1:1.
+The trouble was that I knew that my input data would be changing and I wasn't convinced that all of my inputs would be receive well-formed responses from the API.
+If some of the text couldn't receive a corresponding set of classification, such a nested output would have fewer rows than the input vector's length.
+There would be no way to tell which input corresponded to which nested output.

-[^2]: Batching doesn't save you on requests (sending 200 texts in a batch means you now have 200 fewer queries), but it does save you bigtime on speed.
+[^3]: Batching doesn't save you on requests (sending 200 texts in a batch means you now have 200 fewer queries), but it does save you bigtime on speed.

-[^3]: Keywords in commits don't automatically close issues until they're merged into master, and since we were working off of dev for quite a long time, if we relied on keywords to automatically close issues our Open issues list wouldn't accurately reflect the issues that we actually still had to address.
+[^4]: Keywords in commits don't automatically close issues until they're merged into master, and since we were working off of dev for quite a long time, if we relied on keywords to automatically close issues our Open issues list wouldn't accurately reflect the issues that we actually still had to address.
 Would be cool for GitHub to allow flags like maybe "fixes #33 --dev" could close issue #33 when the PR with that phrase in the commit was merged into dev.

 <br>